Built for performance

 Conferences i/o is built for performance.
 To move data in real-time, we use a rock solid transactional messaging system which talks to our cloud and then pushes changes out to every attendee's device with minimal latency.
 Though these messages occur frequently, they do so in very small packets.

-Connectivity and bandwidth
+Understanding connectivity and bandwidth

 There are two useful ways to consider Internet capability at a venue: connectivity and bandwidth.